 - To help lower the cholesterol and fat use less fat in your ground venison burger.
 This recipe was calculated using 80/20 ground venison burger because that’s what most hunters use.
 If your burger has less fat this recipe will also have less fat and cholesterol.
 You can use ground venison that has no fat added and it will be just as delicious!

 - To help lower the fat even further use low-fat cheese or use less or omit it altogether.
 Also, use a low-fat cream of celery, such as Campbell’s Healthy Request® Cream of Celery Soup.
-This brand will lower the fat, sodium and calories.
+This brand will lower fat, sodium, and calories.

 - To help further lower the sodium use a salt alternative for the added salt in the recipe or maybe omit some or all of the added salt.